Hero Swoosh Image

 Key features:

-• Individual ownership of both the interior and exterior (including the roof and yard)
+• Individual ownership of both the interior and exterior

 • Often part of a managed community with HOA services